CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/troubleshooting/common-issues.md

 ## DDL parsing assumptions

-The parser is intentionally simple.
-It expects PostgreSQL-style `CREATE TABLE` blocks and is not a general SQL parser.
+The parser supports PostgreSQL-style `CREATE TABLE` blocks.
+It is not a general SQL parser.

 It does handle common OMOP forms such as: